 "I've recently started my one day a week midwifery placement in the community and it’s great to learn skills from my mentor and other midwives on the job."

 Midwifery was something that found me.
 I had previously thought about becoming an early years teacher, so had first trained and worked as a nursery nurse.
 I worked for about three years in the baby room at a nursery, and really enjoyed my role.
 I'm passionate about families, and loved handovers and meetings where I could engage with parents.

 In the baby room, you form a unique relationship with parents.
 You need to build trust and compassion as the first person, aside from family, they trust to care for their child.
 This relationship was one I decided I would love to adapt to a midwifery perspective – building trusting relationships with women and their families throughout their care.

-Living in Farnborough, I was aware of the University of Surrey and its high reputation for Health Science degrees.
-Through volunteering and through old school friends, I was also able to meet current Midwifery students from the University, and they all spoke highly of it.
-Attending Open Days and starting volunteering really were the steps that put the wheels in motion on my journey into Midwifery.
+Living in Farnborough, I was aware of the University of Surrey and its great reputation for health sciences.
+Through volunteering and through old school friends, I was able to meet current midwifery students and they all spoke highly of the midwifery course.
+Attending open days and starting volunteering really were the steps that put the wheels in motion on my journey into midwifery.

-I attended Open Days in 2014 and 2015.
-It was through my first Open Day that I discovered I would need to complete an Access course to apply.
-I started one the following September and attended an open day during my application process.
-It definitely helped me make a decision.
-It was a fantastic opportunity to speak to and gain advice from current students and staff, and to see the facilities and campus.
+Attend an open day!
+I went to one and found out I needed to complete an access course before making my application to the full-time midwifery degree.
+I the whole experience helped me make a decision and it was a fantastic opportunity to speak to and gain advice from current students and staff, and to see the facilities and campus.